Skip to content

 Timecode Overlay

 The timecode overlay displays the current frame position in SMPTE timecode format (HH:MM:SS:FF) on the viewer canvas.
-This overlay is essential for frame-accurate communication during review sessions.

 Display Options